 - The best way to shred the chicken breasts is by using two forks.
 Hold one fork in each hand and with one hold the cooked chicken in place while using the other one to scrape and tear the meat into small shredded pieces.

 - Add both cilantro and lime juice once you remove the pan from the stove.
-This will preserve the cilantro color, flavor and texture and it won't allow the lime juice to become bitter while cooking.
+This will preserve the cilantro color, flavor, and texture and it won't allow the lime juice to become bitter while cooking.

 - You could easily half the recipe if you don't want to make that much.